Andy4495/Outdoor-Weather-Sensor/README.md

 Data from the TMP007, BME280, and OPT3001 sensors are periodically sent to a wireless receiver hub using the CC110L BoosterPack.
 A [receiver hub implementation] (https://gitlab.com/Andy4495/Sensor-Receiver) is available on GitLab.

 The project is designed for low-power operation.
-[EnergyTrace] (http://www.ti.com/tool/ENERGYTRACE) measurements indicate that it should operate approximately 82 days on a pair of AA batteries.
+[EnergyTrace] (http://www.ti.com/tool/ENERGYTRACE) measurements indicate that it should operate 80+ days on a pair of AA batteries.

 ## Program details ##
 The sketch collects the following data from the SENSORS BoosterPack: